 Once upon a time, Mike’s best friend Kyle took us to this little hole in the wall pizza place by his future wife’s house.
 The food was delicious, and I was introduced to their Pizza Muffin recipe.
 They were little rolled cheesy-pepperoni bites of happiness that were just big enough that they had to be torn in half to fit into the bowl of pizza sauce to dip.
 They were magical, and I’ve been wanting to make my own ever since.

-The only reason I finally got off my butt and made these Pizza Muffins was because I was shipping the boys off to my dad’s house to watch the super bowl while I worked.
+The only reason I finally got off my butt and made these Pizza Muffins was that I was shipping the boys off to my dad’s house to watch the super bowl while I worked.
 Otto won’t eat pizza with sauce, so we always end up getting cheesy bread for him.
 This time I decided to make cheese Pizza Muffins for Otto instead.
-And then I found some pepperoni in the fridge and made pepperoni muffins too.
+Then I found some pepperoni in the fridge and made pepperoni muffins too.
+I split my Homemade Pizza Dough recipe into two and made one flavor with each half.
 They were a hit!
 And Otto didn’t throw a fit about dinner.
 Mom win!

 The best part about these little babies is that you can fill them with whatever toppings you like best, and serve with whatever dipping sauce you love.
 Roasted garlic tomato sauce, vodka sauce, Alfredo, have fun and try something new!